Skip to content

 sticky-header.js<sticky-header>

-Custom element names must contain a hyphen (this is a Web Components requirement, not a Kona convention).
+Custom element names must contain a hyphen — this is a web platform requirement.

 Some islands share behavior through class inheritance.
-DetailsModal is a base class that provides open/close, focus trap, and overlay behavior:
+DetailsModal is a base class providing open/close, focus trap, and overlay behavior:

 details-modal.js (base class)